 The program includes:

-- 1 one-hour private coaching call with Danika (60 minutes)
+✅ Two 45-minute private coaching calls with Danika (60 minutes)

 Read below to learn more about how the program works.

-Overview: Once a week, I share in-depth information about the week's topic, then help you apply the ideas and strategies to your specific situation.
+Overview: I share in-depth information about the week's topic, then help you apply the ideas and strategies to your specific situation.
 You also feel less alone as you hear from other parents and share ideas.

 90 minutes each